This is life inside Mosul's Old City

 Stbark meanders the alleyways in the Old City of Mosul, a place that is both her home and a frontline.
 Dressed in red floral pajamas, she is led by Iraqi troops who laugh and play with her between firing mortar rounds.

 "The first environment she has ever been exposed to is the police.
-She loves them more than she would students in a school," Abullah, her father, said.
+She loves them more than she would students in a school," Abdullah, her father, said.
 "She plays with them and they bring her sweets."

 Stbark's family is among the estimated 400,000 civilians, about a quarter of Mosul's pre-war population, trapped in the Old City, according to the United Nations.